Quiz Marketing: How It Works and How It Helps to Get More Leads

 Case Study 1: Online HR Training Courses

 A company offering online HR training courses wanted to increase enrollments in India and the U.S. They launched an interactive quiz, “Receive Your HR Career Development Plan!”, with 8 targeted questions assessing career goals, experience, and HR knowledge.
-At the end of the quiz, users received personalized course recommendations based on their answers.
+At the end of the quiz, participants received personalized course recommendations based on their answers.

 Case Study 2: Children's Online Chess School